-Artist's Resale Right
+Resale Right

-Artist's Resale Right (ARR), through its global application, not only helps authors receive fair payment for work that will be sold before its value is known to them but can also be a means of fairness to artists when their work is resold into an international market.
-ARR provides a fair contribution to artists from the proceeds of ongoing sales in the global art market, as well as an incentive to continue creating.
+The International Authors Forum (IAF) is thankful for the opportunity to submit its statement on Resale Right for discussion at SCCR41.
+Resale Right, through its global application, not only helps authors receive fair payment for work that will be sold before its value is known to them but can also be a means of fairness to artists when their work is resold into an international market.
+Resale Right provides a fair contribution to artists from the proceeds of ongoing sales in the global art market, as well as an incentive to continue creating.